Hallatscheklab/StatPhys26/_sources/intro-files/course-Info-211-2026.md

 These notes will almost certainly have to go through various editorial iterations until they reach a steady state.
 Therefore, **please send me info on typos or other kinds of suggested edits.** You could do this, for example, by opening any page on Google Colab, modify the jupyter notebook (text, references, code etc.) and send the modified notebook myway.

-The notes are hosted on github pages at [https://hallatscheklab.github.io/StatPhys/intro.html](https://hallatscheklab.github.io/StatPhys/intro.html).
+The notes are hosted on github pages at [https://hallatscheklab.github.io/StatPhys/intro.html](https://hallatscheklab.github.io/StatPhys26/intro-files/intro.html).

 **Exams and grades:** There will be one midterm and a final exam.
-The midterm will be in person (during class time) and the final exam will be a 24-hour take home exam.
 Dates:

 - Midterm, Tue, TBD (at or around March 10)
 - Final, TBD